 by Tony Vidler

-Some soft skills need to accompany all that technical smarts if you want to really succeed as a professional.
-You need a bit more than just a firm handshake and a nice smile in the way of “soft skills” these days if you really want to do well.
-But you know that too.
+So soft skills need to accompany all the technical smarts if you want to really succeed as a professional adviser.
+That means having a bit more than just a firm handshake and a nice smile.
+But how much more?
+Or rather, what elese?

 2. The second of the key skills is managing transparency.
 This goes beyond mere compliance, or disclosure of conflicts of interest and the likes.
 Those issues are a part of managing transparency – but only a minor part in reality.
 Effective transparency is not triggered by customer request or a law…it is an attitude that couples compassion with great ethical behaviour.